Richard Golian

 If I’ve learned anything from this experience, it’s that my life isn’t driven by something predefined and unchanging.
 It’s up to me to build it consciously, based on the options I see and the choices I make.

 For me, it’s about striving to understand life and the world.
 Building strong relationships.
 Taking adventurous paths toward ambitious goals.
-And most importantly—knowing why I get out of bed in the morning.
+And most importantly—knowing why I get out of bed in the morning (That bit about getting out of bed is an exaggeration.
+Most of the posts on my blog, including this one, were written lying down.).

 And today, I have that answer.